ajsevn/LeaseIQ/README.md

 # LeaseIQ - Real Estate Data Analytics App

-**LeaseIQ** is an ongoing project designed to provide analytical insights into various real estate data sets.
+**LeaseIQ** is a project designed to provide analytical insights into various real estate data sets.
 It is a full-stack application built using the **MERN stack** (MongoDB, Express.js, React, Node.js) for the front end and **Flask** for machine learning (ML) operations in the backend.
 The app aims to visualize and analyze real estate data to help users make better decisions.

 ---